vc1492a/PyNomaly/readme.md

 ## License
 This project is licensed under the Apache 2.0 license.

+## Research
+PyNomaly has been used in the following research:

+- Y. Zhao and M.K.
+Hryniewicki, "XGBOD: Improving Supervised Outlier Detection with Unsupervised Representation Learning," International Joint Conference on Neural Networks (IJCNN), IEEE, 2018.
+Accepted, to appear.

+If your research is missing from this list, please submit a pull request with an addition to the readme.

 ## References
 1. Breunig M., Kriegel H.-P., Ng R., Sander, J. LOF: Identifying Density-based Local Outliers.
 ACM SIGMOD International Conference on Management of Data (2000).
 [PDF](http://www.dbs.ifi.lmu.de/Publikationen/Papers/LOF.pdf).
 2. Kriegel H., Kröger P., Schubert E., Zimek A. LoOP: Local Outlier Probabilities.
 18th ACM conference on Information and knowledge management, CIKM (2009).
 [PDF](http://www.dbs.ifi.lmu.de/Publikationen/Papers/LoOP1649.pdf).